-Tips to keep yard safe from venomous snakes
+Keeping yard safe from venomous snakes

 0

-Keeping them away
+Keeping snakes away

-Many of the elements that attract other wildlife to our yard — woodpile, brush pile, rock pile, trees, tall grasses, and water — are also good hiding and hunting places for snakes.
-(You can find out if venomous snakes live in your area by contacting your state’s Wildlife and Parks Department.)
+Many elements that attract other wildlife to our yard—woodpile, brush pile, rock pile, trees, tall grasses, bushy shrubs, and water—are good hiding and hunting places for snakes because they don’t like to be seen.

-Snakes don’t like to be seen.
-So, if venomous species live in your area, the best way to discourage them is to keep your yard trim and tidy.
-This means no messy areas: Keep grasses mowed short and shrubs trimmed up, especially around your house.
-Also, remove the attractions mentioned above, or move them to different, safer locations.
+So, if venomous species live in your area,2 keep your yard trimmed and tidy.
+This means no messy areas, grasses mowed short, and shrubs trimmed above ground level, particularly around your house.
+Also, remove the above attractments or relocate them to the perimeter of your yard.

 Cottonmouth Snake, Agkistrodon piscivorus, with its mouth side open exposing its white interior.

-How to treat a snake bite
+How to treat a snake bite4,5

 • Don’t put ice on the wound; it can be harmful.